inwinstack/ckad-training/jose_centeno/session-01/02/README.md

 Now, you can use wordpress-hyperDB-deployment.yaml to create the wordpress deployment.
 Also, it is possible to update the image from kubectl

-### Tips

-* Use a linter to avoid syntax errors on your YAML/JSON files
-* RollingUpdate Strategy: `kubectl explain deploy.spec.strategy`

 ### Notes

 Docs about how to manager resources on pods: